marcelomlinck/HackerRank/README.md

 # HackerRank
+This repository contains my solution implementations to some HackerRank problems.
 HackerRank is a competitive programming website that provides coding challenges and programming contests.
 There are hundreds of challenges available on the website.
 I enjoy solving them as a hobbie.